genropy/genropy_saved/docs/genro/components/components_list.rst

     * :ref:`includedview`: **deprecated** since version *0.7* and replaced by the :ref:`th`
     * the :ref:`th`: add???

-      This component is structured in many components:
+      The TableHandler is structured in many components:

       * :ref:`th_border`: show the View class and the Form class in a single page
       * :ref:`th_dialog`: show the Form class as a dialog of the page with the View class